SitcomReality/websim-squishdrift/PROGRESS.md

   - Player takes damage when hit by vehicles
   - NPCs can now be damaged by both bullets and vehicle collisions

+- 2025-08-16: HUD health bar wiring
+  - Player health now updates the HUD bar in real time with a smooth transition; reflects damage from collisions/projectiles.